 In September 2019, legislation designed to stop a no-deal Brexit on 31 October was passed by the UK Parliament.
 If a deal is not agreed between the UK and EU by 19 October, and MPs don't vote in favour of leaving with no-deal, then the Prime Minister will be legally obliged to ask the EU for a Brexit delay until 31 January 2020.

 Even if the Prime Minister requests an extension there is no guarantee that the other EU countries would agree.
 No-deal remains the default position if an agreement or extension cannot be reached.

 The UK Government has produced extensive guidance on how to prepare for Brexit if there is a no-deal outcome, and we encourage all Northern Ireland businesses to review this information in more detail.

-April 2019: The UK and EU27 agreed a further extension to Article 50 until 31 October 2019 but with the possibility of leaving earlier if the Withdrawal Agreement is ratified by both parties before this date.
+On 25 October 2019, the UK and EU27 agreed a further extension to Article 50 until 31 January 2020 but with the possibility of leaving earlier if the Withdrawal Agreement is ratified by both parties before this date.

 Regardless of which Brexit scenario materialises, there are a number of actions which Northern Ireland businesses should be considering now to lay the groundwork for their future trading, post-Brexit.
 These include:

 Northern Ireland businesses should consider the following four areas in relation to getting ready for Brexit.

 How will Brexit affect the UK economy and market demand?

 What impact will changes on trade have on cost, administration and time within your business?